Landau Instability and soliton formation: Introduction

-Simulating full dynamical evolution of a superfluid at a finite temperature is a challenging problem, for which there is no satisfactory conventional method.
+Simulating the full dynamical evolution of a superfluid at a finite temperature is a challenging problem, for which there is no satisfactory conventional method.
 An often-used approach, the dissipative Gross-Pitaevskii equation--where one introduces dissipative effects by hand--is rather crude and requires significant modeling.
-This motivates us to turn to holographic duality, which equates certain strongly correlated systems of quantum matter to classical gravitational systems in a curved spacetime with one extra spatial dimension.
-In this framework, a superfluid at a finite temperature is described by a hairy black hole where finite temperature dissipative effects are incorporated from first principle: once the microscopical theory is fixed, all aspects of the superfluid phase are determined without any phenomenological modeling.
-Furthermore, the gravity description is particularly powerful for simulating real-time dynamical evolution of far-from-equilibrium quantum systems by converting such problems to solvable problems of numerical relativity (see~\cite{Liu:2018crr} for recent reviews).
+This motivates us to turn to holographic duality, which converts certain strongly correlated systems of quantum matter to classical gravitational systems in a curved spacetime with one extra spatial dimension\cite{maldacena1999, gubser1998, witten1998}.
+In this framework, a superfluid at a finite temperature is holographically dual to a hairy black hole, where finite temperature dissipative effects are incorporated from first principles: once the microscopical theory is fixed, all aspects of the superfluid phase are determined without any phenomenological modeling\cite{hartnoll2008, hartnollj2008}.
+Since its inception, such a holographic model of superfluids has been adopted to address various issues related to superfluid dynamics, including the dynamics associated with the topological defects\cite{keranens2010, keranen2010, keranen2011, salvio2012,lan2017, xia2019, lan2019, li2020, wittmer2021, ewerz2021, yan2022, lan2023, lan20232, blaise2023, arean2024, an2024, an2024jhep} and quantum turbulence\cite{chesler2013, ewerz2015, du2015, lan2016, wittmer2024, yang2024}.

+In this {\it Letter}, from studying holographic superfluids, not only do we find that a superfluid with an initial velocity $v_i > v_c (T)$ transitions eventually to a homogeneous superfluid state with a final velocity $v_f < v_c (T)$, but also identify the underlying dynamical mechanism, which turns out to be remarkably simple and elegant.
+The dynamical evolution process from the initial unstable supercritical state to the final state appears to be highly chaotic, exhibiting transient turbulence.
+But the superfluid velocity is reduced by spontaneously nucleating solitons, with the final velocity determined in a simple way from the number of solitons nucleated during the transition process.
+The physical mechanism we unveil is universal, not depending on specific details of a system.
+It is thus expected to have wide applications in our understanding of a variety of phenomena arising in the non-equilibrium superfluid dynamics.